manishsinghraj/DSA-in-JS/LinkedList/Singly/Easy/implementation.md

         }
     }

-    // Prepend a node at the beginning of the circular singly linked list prepend(value) {
+    // Insert a node at the beginning of the circular singly linked list prepend(value) {
         const newNode = new Node(value); // Create a new node if (!this.head) {